General Information and Syllabus

 Lecture

-Lectures are held in person on Mondays, Wednesdays and Fridays.
-The best way to take advantage of all that lecture has to offer is to attend live in person; you can ask questions, participate in activities, and guide our focus in lecture based on your questions.
+Lectures are held in person on Mondays, Wednesdays, and Fridays.
+The best way to take advantage of all that lecture has to offer is to attend live in person.
+You can ask questions, participate in activities, and guide our focus in lecture based on your questions.

-If you have an extenuating circumstance (illness, COVID-19 isolation, emergency, etc.) and cannot make any labs during a given week, please email the course staff for accommodations.
+If you have an extenuating circumstance (illness, emergency, etc.) and cannot make any labs during a given week, please email the course staff for accommodations.
 Otherwise, if you do have to miss attending the lab entirely, we strongly encourage you to work through the exercises for your own benefit, but there is no makeup credit for missed participation.

 Assignments